awsdocs/amazon-ec2-user-guide/doc_source/ec2-on-demand-instances.md

 You can view and manage your On\-Demand Instance limits from the [Limits page](https://console.aws.amazon.com/ec2/#Limits) in the Amazon EC2 console, from the Amazon EC2 [Services quotas page](https://console.aws.amazon.com/servicequotas/#!/services/ec2/quotas) in the Service Quotas console, and from the [Service Limits page](https://console.aws.amazon.com/trustedadvisor/home?#/category/service-limits) in the AWS Trusted Advisor console\.
 For more information, see [Amazon EC2 Service Limits](ec2-resource-limits.md) in the *Amazon EC2 User Guide for Linux Instances*, [Viewing a Service Quota](https://docs.aws.amazon.com/servicequotas/latest/userguide/gs-request-quota.html) in the *Service Quotas User Guide*, and [AWS Trusted Advisor](http://aws.amazon.com/premiumsupport/technology/trusted-advisor/)\.

 With Amazon CloudWatch metrics integration, you can monitor EC2 usage against limits\.
 You can also configure alarms to warn about approaching limits\.
 For more information, see [Using Amazon CloudWatch Alarms](https://docs.aws.amazon.com/servicequotas/latest/userguide/configure-cloudwatch.html) in the *Service Quotas User Guide*\.

+## Querying the Prices of AWS Services<a name="query-aws-price-list"></a>

+You can use the Price List Service API or the AWS Price List API to query the prices of On\-Demand Instances\.
+For more information, see [Using the AWS Price List API](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/price-changes.html) in the *AWS Billing and Cost Management User Guide*\.